Losing a Loved One is Difficult.

 Real Estate

 If the property has no joint owner, and the value at the date of death is more than $750,000, formal probate may be required.
-If probate is not required, a short form probate by petition may be filed to obtain an order.
+If probate is not required, probate by petition may be filed to obtain an order.

 Bank Accounts